getlantern/gost/README.md

 Note again that you have to specify the branch to which you want to push.

-You can also push to multiple repos in one go.
+You can also push to multiple repos in one step.
 For example, to push all packages in github.com/getlantern:

 ```
-gost push github.com/getlantern
+gost push github.com/getlantern master
 ```